ihagoSantos/microarch/README.md

 # microarch
-This project aims to assist in the creation of folder architecture in order to accelerate the process of creating microservices.
+This project aims to assist in the creation of folder architecture in order to accelerate the process of creating and standardizing projects such as micro services, micro front-end, etc.

 # creation model
 ```